psvenk/sfnutils/README.md

 Utilities for formatting [8.3 filenames][1] (**s**hort **f**ile**n**ames) --
 mostly intended as a toy project.
 Currently only `dir` (`ls`) is implemented.

+Rust and Go implementations are also included; mainly as testing grounds for Rust and Go.

 [1]: https://en.wikipedia.org/wiki/8.3_filename